billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 * Used if you have that probe's files, skipped otherwise.
 * Skipped for all probes.

+### Low Latency Mode

+This mode runs the probe sample fetching loop faster, which reduces the time to get fresh data.
+However, this drives the CPU 50%+ harder and reduces the maximum number of probes you can safely run concurrently.

 ### Acquisition Start Signal

 Currently we are only supporting software-based initiation of imec data